isaiasmatewos/texpand-site/docs/text-expansion-configuration.md

 To select applications for your preferred mode, tap the '+' button on the top, this will bring up a list of applications, tap an application to select, repeat to add more.

-> <i class='bx bx-info-circle'></i>  When "Whitelist mode" is selected, you need to add at least one application to be applicable, otherwise text expansion will work in all applications.
+> When "Whitelist mode" is selected, you need to add at least one application to be applicable, otherwise text expansion will work in all applications.

 ## Overlay UI settings